 Invision is an application focused on collaborating, prototyping, and workflow.
 Users can annotate mockups or prototypes to better communicate areas of improvement.
 Great features such as comments, drawing capabilities and more make this tool unlike any other.
 It also is commonly known as a version control application for designers.
 If you design in photoshop and save a file using Invision’s application, your files will have a history of changes all accessible from within the app.
 Really cool!

 Start for free.
 Some features required paid support.
 Find out more.

 LayerVault is version control for designers.
-If you work in applications like Photoshop, Sketch, or Illustrator, you can save your files with ease of mind knowing that each save will be considered a version that you can always access later.
-This is a great application if you have countless number of PSDS to maintain.
+If you work in applications like Photoshop, Sketch, or Illustrator, you can save your files with the ease of mind knowing that each save will be considered a version that you can always access later.
+This is a great application if you have countless PSDS to maintain.

 On top of version control, LayerVault offers an awesome way to present work to your clients.

 With a minimal interface, it’s easy for your client or co-worker to focus on the work you are presenting.
 Users can view full-sized mockups which you can author with comments to better convey your message along with the design.

 Marvel is a free prototyping application that turns your ideas into fully interactive prototypes.
 You can design for nearly any interface, be it a website or mobile app.
 Take a group of images and iterate through them with amazing animations built right into the marvel app.

 The app also integrates directly with Dropbox or Google Drive so you can have immediate access to your prototyped images rather than having to always upload them manually.